isc-projects/kea/doc/guide/intro.rst

 supports both DHCPv4 and DHCPv6 protocols along with their extensions, e.g. prefix delegation and dynamic updates to DNS.

-This guide covers Kea version KEAVERSION.
+This guide covers Kea version |release|.

 Supported Platforms
 ===================

 Kea is officially supported on CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
 It is also likely to work on many other platforms.
-Kea-KEAVERSION builds have been tested on:
+Kea-|release| builds have been tested on:

 -  CentOS Linux — 7.1804 (aka 7.5)
 -  Fedora — 28, 29